The FIRE Two-Account Trick: Spend Guilt-Free, Save More

 1) Every purchase becomes a willpower decision

 You are forced to decide, over and over, whether a purchase conflicts with your long-term goal.
-That is decision fatigue, and it is why even motivated people slip.
+That is decision fatigue, and it is why even motivated people slip — the same reason most habits fail after 30 days: they depend on daily willpower instead of structure.

 2) The big balance is misleading